Monarch butterfly migration: Sex ratios

 An unusual pattern has been observed in the sex ratios of monarchs in the eastern North American population, both during the fall migration and at the overwintering sites in Mexico.
 Normally during the breeding season, the ratio of males and females is roughly the same, but during the migration the ratio is skewed toward males.
 This persists during the overwintering period as well, likely because it's the same cohort that advances from migration to the overwintering sites.
 Scientists have examined records from the overwintering period over 30 years, and found that the skewed sex ratio has grown more pronounced in recent years, perhaps because of a loss of females.
 The ratio appears to be even more evident in observations of roosting or migrating monarchs, where fewer than 30% of the monarchs are females.

 Population and migratory study methods

 Initially, direct observation was the primary method used to assess monarch migration.
 More sophisticated methods have been developed since 1975.
+Population counts vary "dramatically" year to year.

+The World Wildlife Fund and its partners have measured the area of Mexican forest in which monarch butterflies hibernate each winter during the last two weeks of December since 1993.
+They recorded the largest occupied area in 1996 and the smallest in 2013.
+The area was 35% greater in 2021 than in 2020.
+The area decreased by 22% in 2022 from the previous year and decreased by 59% in 2023 from 2022.
+Although the number increased by 92% in December 2024 from the previous December, it did not reach the number recorded two years earlier.
+The area recorded in 2024 was 10% of that recorded in 1996 and 29% of that when recording began in 1993.